zimfw/zimfw/modules/git/README.md

   - `gld` displays the diff log.
   - `glo` displays the one line log.
   - `glg` displays the graph log.
+  - `glG` displays the graph log with authors and dates.
   - `glb` displays the brief commit log.
   - `glc` displays the commit count for each contributor in descending order.